OpenDroneMap/docs/id/_sources/tutorials.rst.txt

   :height: 480
   :width: 640

-As this approach to flying can be take longer than typical flights, a pilot or team can fly a small area using the above approach.
-OpenDroneMap will generate a calibration file called cameras.json that then can be imported to be used to calibrate another flight that is more efficiently flown.
+As this approach takes longer than traditional imaging, pilots and teams may apply this technique to a smaller area and use the collected data to optimize future flights.
+OpenDroneMap can generate a calibration file called cameras.json from a small sample flight.
+The calibration file can be used for future flights, mitigating the bowling effect without sacrificing efficiency.

 Alternatively, the following experimental method can be applied: fly with much lower overlap, but two *crossgrid* flights (sometimes called crosshatch) separated by 20° with a 5° forward facing camera.